Where is the market/what is the postcode?

 There is no smoking, eating or drinking anywhere in the market.
-If you are collecting orders from the service corridors at the back of the shops remember that a hard hat and a white coat must be worn (both available to buy from the City of London Corporation) – protective clothing is not required in the central Buyers Walk.
+If you are collecting orders from the service corridors at the back of the shops remember that a hard hat and a white coat must be worn.
+Please contact us/suppliers for any questions or requirements when collecting orders.
+Protective clothing is not required in the central Buyers Walk.

 Are there any vacancies for market workers?

 Vacancies are advertised on the notice board in Grand Avenue in the centre of the market, or you could look at individual businesses’ own websites (see the Traders section for addresses).